dabeng/OrgChart/README.md

 </table>

 #### hideSiblings($node, direction)
-This method allows you to hide programatically the siblings of any specific node(.node element), if it has
+This method allows you to hide programatically the siblings of any specific node(.node element), if it has.
 <table>
   <tr>
     <th>Name</th>